 We also protect our proprietary rights by controlling access to our proprietary information and by maintaining confidentiality agreements with our employees, consultants, and certain customers and suppliers.
 For a further discussion of the importance of risks associated with our intellectual property rights, see applicable risk factors under Item 1A of this Annual Report on Form 10-K.

 Human Resources

-As of December 31, 2013 and 2012, we employed 1,287 and 1,264 employees, respectively.
-As of December 31, 2013, there were no employees of our discontinued businesses whereas, as of December 31, 2012, there were 86 employees of our discontinued businesses.
+As of December 31, 2014 and 2013, we employed 1,418 and 1,287 employees, respectively.
+As of December 31, 2014 and 2013, there were 36 and 109 employees, respectively, of our discontinued businesses.

 Geographic Information